Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Cumulants for a general convolution

 \begin{definition} Let $\Box$ be a power associative convolution defined on $\pmo$ satisfying (M1) and (M2).
-Then the polynomials $r_n$ satisfying (C1) and (C2') are called the cumulants of the convolution $\Box$.
-Cumulants are unique. \end{definition} \begin{remark} This definition is a generalization of the cumulants in tensor, free, Boolean and monotone probability theories. \end{remark} We can prove the existence of cumulants. \begin{theorem} We assume the conditions (M1) and (M2) for a power associative convolution $\Box$.
-Then cumulants of $\Box$ exist. \end{theorem} \begin{proof}It is sufficient to prove that $m_n(\mu^{\Box N})$ is a polynomial of $N$ by Proposition \ref{existence-uniqueness}.
-Then the proof is the same one as given in \cite{H-S}, which we omit here. \end{proof}
+Then the polynomials $r_n$ satisfying (C1) and (C2') are called the cumulants for the convolution $\Box$.
+Cumulants are unique. \end{definition} \begin{remark} This definition extends the cumulants for the tensor, free, Boolean and monotone convolutions. \end{remark} We can prove the existence of cumulants. \begin{theorem} We assume the conditions (M1) and (M2) for a power associative convolution $\Box$.
+Then cumulants of $\Box$ exist. \end{theorem} \begin{proof}It is sufficient to prove that $m_n(\mu^{\Box N})$ is a polynomial of $N$ due to Proposition \ref{existence-uniqueness}.
+Then the proof is the same as in \cite{H-S}, which we omit here. \end{proof}

 We discuss when the additivity of cumulants holds.
-In the proof of the following theorem, we assume the convolution is defined on $\pc$ to assure that moments determine a unique probability measure. \begin{theorem} Let $\Box$ be a power associative convolution defined on $\pc$ satisfying (M1) and (M2).
+In the proof of the following theorem, we assume the convolution is defined on $\pc$ so that moments determine a unique probability measure. \begin{theorem} Let $\Box$ be a power associative convolution defined on $\pc$ satisfying (M1) and (M2).
 Let $r_n$ be the cumulants.
-Then the following conditions are equivalent. \begin{itemize} \item[(1)] $r_n(\mu \Box \nu) = r_n(\mu) + r_n(\nu)$ for all $n$ and $\mu$, $\nu \in \pc$. \item[(2)] $\Box$ is associative, commutative and $P_n$ in (\ref{mom1}) does not contain linear terms $m_k(\mu)$ and $m_k(\nu)$, $1 \leq k \leq n-1$ for any $n$. \end{itemize} \end{theorem} \begin{proof} (1) $\Rightarrow$ (2): The associativity and commutativity follow immediately since probability measures with compact supports are determined by the cumulants.
-By (M1) and (\ref{mom2}) we obtain the identity
+Then the following conditions are equivalent. \begin{itemize} \item[(1)] $r_n(\mu \Box \nu) = r_n(\mu) + r_n(\nu)$ for all $n$ and $\mu$, $\nu \in \pc$. \item[(2)] $\Box$ is associative and commutative, and moreover, $P_n$ in (\ref{mom1}) does not contain linear terms $m_k(\mu)$ or $m_k(\nu)$, $1 \leq k \leq n-1$. \end{itemize} \end{theorem} \begin{proof} (1) $\Rightarrow$ (2): the associativity and commutativity follow immediately since a probability measure with compact support is determined by the cumulants.
+From (M1) and (\ref{mom2}) we obtain the identity